[Role]

 How might we make Pre-Qualified offers easier to understand and digest as someone not familiar with our product?

-To create scalable loan tool that allows our customers to customize a loan option and easily view different loan offer outcomes in order to help them decide on a loan that’s best suited to their needs
+To create a guided, scalable loan tool that allows our customers to easily customize a loan option based on viewing different loan outcomes in order to help them decide on a loan that’s best suited to their needs.

 Prior to hopping on this project, the Capital team sent out a survey to Toast customers.
 After reading the results, I found these key themes: